Glossary of Terms

 Number in College: The number of dependent children in your parent’s household, who are enrolled at least half-time as matriculated students in a degree- or certificate-seeking program, at a Title IV-eligible institution.

-Prior-Prior Year: As of the 2017-2018 school year, the FAFSA will collect federal tax data from two years prior; for 2017-2018, the FAFSA calculation will be based on 2015 tax returns, but will still request information on current assets, household size, and number of students in college.
+Prior-Prior Year: Started in 2017-2018, the FAFSA began collecting federal tax data from two years prior.
+Therefore, for the 2024-2025 academic year, the FAFSA calculation will be based on 2022 tax returns, but will still request information on current assets, household size, and number of students in college.
 Whenever possible, we encourage families to use the IRS Data Retrieval Tool to complete the FAFSA.

 Private Educational Loan: Available through private lenders such as banks and credit unions, these loans provide financing options to families paying for higher education.
 Our historic lender list is represented through ELMSelect.